 by the Schedule of Commitments agreed between the GPA Signatory Parties.
-88 On the basis of the new text of the GPA as revised in 2011, 89 procurement practices for purposes other than economic efficiency (in particular, to enforce social and environmental objectives) are in compliance with WTO regulation only under specific circumstances: (1) if these procurement practices are in compliance de jure or de facto with the principle of non-discrimination; (2) if discriminatory, that these practices are covered by the derogations to the GPA included in the parties' schedule of commitments; and (3) if discriminatory, and included in the scope of application of the agreement, that these practices can be justified under the exceptions of Article III of the GPA Revised Text.
-90
+On the basis of the new text of the GPA as revised in 2011, procurement practices for purposes other than economic efficiency (in particular, to enforce social and environmental objectives) are in compliance with WTO regulation only under specific circumstances: (1) if these procurement practices are in compliance de jure or de facto with the principle of non-discrimination; (2) if discriminatory, that these practices are covered by the derogations to the GPA included in the parties' schedule of commitments; and (3) if discriminatory, and included in the scope of application of the agreement, that these practices can be justified under the exceptions of Article III of the GPA Revised Text.

 Article IV:1 of the Revised GPA ensures the prohibition of discrimination, as each GPA party must provide 'treatment no less favourable than the treatment the Party, including its procuring entities, accords to domestic goods, services and suppliers'.
 In the GPA, the standard by which the obligation of non-discrimination is measured includes both de jure and de facto forms of discriminatory procurement practices and the interpretation of 'treatment no less favourable' seems to acquire substantially broader connotations in the context of public procurement compared to other WTO agreements.
-Procurement in the factor discriminations among the different competing suppliers based on their country of origin.
+The conditionality on human and labour rights imposed in the procurement process has the potential to result in de facto discriminations among the different competing suppliers based on their country of origin.
 More precisely, the conditionality regarding respect for specific human or labour rights may entail de facto discriminatory effects if the requirements for participation in the public tendering process are drafted in a way that is more accessible for national suppliers than it is for non-domestic suppliers.